-The device contains a PROFIBUS master, which controls the protocols DP and DP / V1, but is usable just as good for less common protocols such as PROFIBUS FMS.
+The device contains a PROFIBUS master, which controls the protocols DP and DP / V1, but is just as well usable for less common protocols such as PROFIBUS FMS.

 The DIN rail modules of the product range isNet Line are available for stationary access to remote parts of the plant from a control station.
-With that Gateways can be realized from Ethernet to PROFIBUS DP and also to PROFIBUS PA.
+With that, gateways can be realized from Ethernet to PROFIBUS DP and also to PROFIBUS PA.
 Besides tasks such as remote diagnostics or remote commissioning, these modules can also be used as a gateway between PROFINET and PROFIBUS or between Modbus TCP and PROFIBUS.
-Due to its modular and extensible design of the module series isNet Line all system components can be connected with classical wiring via a single gateway to higher-level modern Ethernet Fieldbuses.
+Because of the module series’ modular and extensible design, all system components can be connected with classical wiring via a single gateway to higher-level modern Ethernet Fieldbuses.